dannymagnus/CI_MS1_RRWeddings/README.md

 9. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.

 #### Site Owner
-10. As a site owner; I want potential clients to be able to be able to view imagery to inspire and attract them to book or purchase.
+10. As a site owner; I want potential clients to be able to view imagery to inspire and attract them to book or purchase.
 11. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
 12. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
 13. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.